hideyuki001/kernel-core-v0.2/examples/example_02_ambiguity_preservation.md

 }
 ```

+---

 ## Why This Must Be Rejected

-This violates evidence-bounded judgment by collapsing valid alternatives.

-The judgment selects a single interpretation where multiple interpretations are equally plausible.
+This judgment selects a single interpretation where multiple interpretations are equally supported.

 However, the input evidence indicates:

-- the sentence is ambiguous
+* the sentence is ambiguous
-- "duck" can function as both a noun and a verb
+* "duck" can function as both a noun and a verb
-- no context is provided to resolve the ambiguity
+* no context is provided to resolve the ambiguity

-This is therefore a case of **forced resolution**.
+This is a case of **forced resolution**.

-It collapses uncertainty without sufficient evidence.
+It removes uncertainty without evidence.

 Kernel Core does not allow ambiguity to be resolved unless it is **strictly evidence-supported**.

+---

 ## Kernel Result